Vinh Long Willemin

 Vinh Long Harry Willemin (born 8 January 1982) is a French former professional footballer who played as a defender.

 Career

 In 2003, Willemin signed for Louhans-Cuiseaux in the French fourth division from French Ligue 1 side Metz.

 Before the second half of the 2005–06 season, he signed for SC Hauenstein in the German fourth division from 2.
 Bundesliga club 1.
 FC Saarbrücken.

 Before the second half of the 2006–07 season, he signed for Viterbese in the Italian third division before joining Luxembourgish team Racing Union Luxembourg.

-In 2007, Willemin applied to represent Vietnam internationally.
+In 2007, Willemin applied to represent Vietnam internationally but was not selected to the national team.